jarsepay/Jarspy-Bot/README.md

 This bot is still using QR Scanning to connect the bot.
 Please provide 2 handphones, so you can connect to the bot.
 We will trying to change it with a pairing code to connect to the bot, along with the Jadibot feature.
-Support us by join our [whatsapp group here](https://chat.whatsapp.com/KieFrG8MEt7C99IJKYS8qE)
+See more information about Jarspy from our [whatsapp group here](https://chat.whatsapp.com/KieFrG8MEt7C99IJKYS8qE)

 ![cover](https://telegra.ph/file/476dabd35c800091e0357.jpg)